DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

 * serves as a primary type of detective control
 * frequency is based on risk
 * degree of risk also affects how often an audit is performed
+* A gap analysis provides a roadmap for future work
 * Concept of Due Care
     * Security audits and effectiveness reviews are key elements in displaying due care.
 Without them senior management will likely be held accountable and liable for any asset losses that occur
     * act with common sense, prudent management, responsible action